blei-lab/treeffuser/README.md

 ## FAQ:

 **Sampling Speed Issues**: Some users have reported slow sampling speeds.
-If this is your case you can get significant improvements by reducing either of these two hyper-parameters: `n_estimators` or `early_stopping_rounds`.
+If this is your case, you can get significant improvements by reducing either of these two hyper-parameters: `n_estimators` or `early_stopping_rounds`.

 ---